harischatzianastasiou/Data-Grouping-Algorithms-Snaps/README.md

     - The efficiency of DenStream in each behavioral simulation is examined.

-    - Other clustering algorithms are examined.
+    - Other clustering algorithms are examined, to identify if DenStream outperforms them.

 If anomalies are detected in the results of the non-smooth behavior simulation, indicating the presence of additional behavior in a subtle manner, it implies that over a period during which the device conducts its regular operations, a profile of normal behavior can be established (by storing the outcomes of the algorithm's clustering).
 Subsequently, abnormal behavior can be identified when the results of a new clustering fail to align with the established profile of normal operation.